-Our Ski Mountaineering outing is the perfect experience for someone who is a proficient backcountry rider, has experience traveling through avalanche terrain, and is comfortable with the technical skills for beginner rock and ice climbing.
+Our Ski Mountaineering outing is the perfect experience for skiers interested in the backcountry and alpine environment or those comfortable in the alpine looking to push themselves.
+Ski mountaineering will give you experience traveling through avalanche terrain, and make you comfortable with the technical skills for beginner rock and ice climbing.
 Riding the big mountains, and technical terrain of Colorado can be a challenging objective for many backcountry riders and traveling through the mountains to reach a ski mountaineering objective requires an increased combination of skills and decision making challenges for backcountry travel, that go beyond the skill and decision making demands for a weekend day tours at the local backcountry area.

 During a Ski Mountaineering program, you will work with your guide to develop and practice the skills needed to identify, plan, and shred that technical line you have been looking at all season.
 Our Ski Mountaineering outings take place over two days and the emphasis is on your group and the skills that you want to improve upon or begin developing.
 The baseline curriculum for a Ski Mountaineering program will cover information around trip planning, gear selection, uphill and downhill mountain travel techniques, and technical skills practice for anchor building and advanced rappelling.

-If you do not have these prerequisites, we are happy to help you attain them.
-Book the itinerary and communicate with your guide to develop a plan for working your way towards a Ski Mountaineering experience.
+If you do not have experience ski mountaineering you can book the itinerary and communicate with your guide to develop a plan for working your way towards a Ski Mountaineering experience.

 Possible Itinerary Progression